dk1242/dk1242.github.io/_posts/2025-05-14-Rendering-1M-spheres-1.md

 glGenBuffers(1, &VBO);
 glBindBuffer(GL_ARRAY_BUFFER, VBO);
 ```
-From this point, every buffer calls we make on `GL_ARRAY_BUFFER` target will point to currently binded buffer which is VBO.
+From this point, every buffer calls we make to the `GL_ARRAY_BUFFER` target will point to currently bound buffer which is VBO.

-Now we'll call glBufferData() to copy previously defined data of vertices into the currently bounded buffer's memory.
-The first argument we pass is the buffer type which is bounded to VBO.
+Now we'll call glBufferData() to copy previously defined data of vertices into the currently bound buffer's memory.
+The first argument we pass is the buffer type currently bound to the VBO.
 The second argument is the total size of data (in bytes) we are passing.
 The third parameter is the actual data we pass and the last parameter just defines how we want GPU to manage the provided data.
-Here, GL_STATIC_DRAW defines that this data will be set once and will be used many times.
+Here, GL_STATIC_DRAW defines that this data will get set once and used many times.
 ```cpp
 glBufferData(GL_ARRAY_BUFFER, sizeof(vertices), vertices, GL_STATIC_DRAW);
 ```
 Now we have our data inside the GPU memory, we will create vertex and fragment shader to process it.

 ### Vertex Shader
-Shaders can be written in GLSL (OpenGL Shading Language) and HLSL (HighLevel Shading Language).
-We will use GLSL for now.
-Here is the very basic vertex shader code which we will use for our program for now.
+Shaders can be written in GLSL (OpenGL Shading Language) and HLSL (High-Level Shading Language).
+For now, we will use GLSL.
+Here is a very basic vertex shader code that we will use for our program.
 ```GLSL
 #version 330 core // declares the version
 layout (location = 0) in vec3 aPos; // declaring input vertex attribute